 The units are expected to begin trading on or promptly after the date of this prospectus.
-The Class A ordinary shares and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Jefferies LLC and Goldman Sachs & Co.
-LLC inform us of their decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
+The Class A ordinary shares and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Jefferies LLC informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
 Once the Class A ordinary shares and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
 Holders will need to have their brokers contact our transfer agent in order to separate the units into Class A ordinary shares and warrants.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-Accordingly, unless you purchase at least three units, you will not be able to receive or trade a whole warrant.
+Accordingly, unless you purchase at least four units, you will not be able to receive or trade a whole warrant.